dalong0514/readnotes/20200106计算原文/2020080PHP-and-MySQL-Web-Development5Ed/2020080PHP_and_MySQL_Web_0000.md

 We hope you enjoy this book and enjoy learning about PHP and MySQL as much as we did when we first began using these products.
 They are really a pleasure to use.
 Soon, you’ll be able to join the many thousands of web developers who use these robust, powerful tools to easily build dynamic, real-time web applications.

-「I’ve never purchased a better programming book… This book proved to be the most informative, easiest to follow, and had the best examples of any other computer-related book I have ever purchased.
-The text is very easy to follow!」

-—Nick Landman

-「This book by Welling & Thomson is the only one which I have found to be indispensable.
-The writing is clear and straightforward but never wastes my time.
-The book is extremely well laid out.
-The chapters are the right length and chapter titles quickly take you where you want to go.」

-— Wright Sullivan, President,

-A&E Engineering, Inc., Greer South Carolina

-「I just wanted to tell you that I think the book PHP and MySQL Web Development rocks!
-It’s logically structured, just the right difficulty level for me (intermediate), interesting and easy to read, and, of course, full of valuable information!」

-—CodE-E, Austria

-「There are several good

-introductory books on PHP, but Welling & Thomson is an excellent handbook for those who wish to build up complex and reliable systems.
-It’s obvious that the authors have a strong background in the development of professional applications and they teach not only the language itself, but also how to use it with good software engineering practices.」

-— Javier Garcia, senior telecom engi-neer, Telefonica R&D Labs, Madrid

-「I picked up this book two days ago and I am half way finished.
-I just can’t put it down.
-The layout and flow is perfect.
-Everything is presented in such a way so that the information is very palatable.
-I am able to immediately grasp all the concepts.
-The examples have also been wonderful.
-I just had to take some time out to express to you how pleased I have been with this book.」

-—Jason B. Lancaster

-「This book has proven a trusty

-companion, with an excellent crash course in PHP and superb coverage of MySQL as used for Web applications.
-It also features several complete applications that are great examples of how to construct modular, scalable applications with PHP.
-Whether you are a PHP newbie or a veteran in search of a better desk-side reference, this one is sure to please!」

-—WebDynamic

-「The true PHP/MySQL bible, PHP

-and MySQL Web Development by Luke Welling and Laura Thomson, made me realize that programming and databases are now available to the commoners.
-Again, I know 1/10000th of what there is to know, and already I’m enthralled.」

-—Tim Luoma, TnTLuoma.com

-「Welling and Thomson’s book is a good reference for those who want to get to grips with practical projects straight off the bat.
-It includes webmail, shopping cart, session control, and web-forum/weblog applications as a matter of course, and begins with a sturdy look at PHP first, moving to MySQL once the basics are covered.」

-—twilight30 on Slashdot

-「This book is absolutely excellent,

-to say the least….
-Luke Welling and Laura Thomson give the best in-depth explanations I’ve come across on such things as regular expressions, classes and objects, sessions etc. I really feel this book filled in a lot of gaps for me with things I didn’t quite understand….
-This book jumps right into the functions and features most commonly used with PHP, and from there it continues in describing real-world projects, MySQL integration, and security issues from a project manager’s point of view.
-I found every bit of this book to be well organized and easy to understand.」

-—notepad on codewalkers.com

-「A top-notch reference for

-programmers using PHP and MySQL.
-Highly recommended.」

-applications with two of the most popular open-source Web development technologies….
-The projects are the real jewel of the book.
-Not only are the projects described and constructed in a logical, component-based manner, but the selection of projects represents an excellent cross-section of common components that are built into many web sites.」

-—Craig Cecil

-「The book takes an easy, step-by-step approach to introduce even the clueless programmer to the language of PHP.
-On top of that, I often find myself referring back to it in my Web design efforts.
-I’m still learning new things about PHP, but this book gave me a solid foundation from which to start and continues to help me to this day.」

-—The Internet Writing Journal

-—Stephen Ward

-「This book rocks!
-I am an

-experienced programmer, so I didn’t need a lot of help with PHP syntax; after all, it’s very close to C/C++.
-I don’t know a thing about databases, though, so when I wanted to develop a book review engine (among other projects) I wanted a solid reference to using MySQL with PHP.
-I have O’Reilly’s mSQL and MySQL book, and it’s probably a better pure-SQL reference, but this book has earned a place on my reference shelf…Highly recommended.」

-—Paul Robichaux

-「One of the best programming

-guides I’ve ever read.」

-—jackofsometrades from Lahti, Finland

-「This is a well-written book

-for learning how to build Internet

-「This book is one of few that really

-touched me and made me ‘love’ it.
-I can’t put it in my bookshelf; I must put it in a touchable place on my working bench as I always like to refer from it.
-Its structure is good, wordings are simple and straight forward, and examples are clear and step by step.
-Before I read it, I knew nothing of PHP and MySQL.
-After reading it, I have the confidence and skill to develop any complicated Web application.」

-—Power Wong

-「This book is God….
-I highly recommend this book to anyone who wants to jump in the deep end with database driven Web application programming.
-I wish more computer books were organized this way.」

-—Sean C Schertell

-PHP and MySQL® Web Development

-Fifth Edition

 ## Contents at a Glance

-Introduction  1

-I: Using PHP

-  1  PHP Crash Course  11

-  2  Storing and Retrieving Data  53

-  3  Using Arrays  75

-  4  String Manipulation and Regular Expressions  101

-  5  Reusing Code and Writing Functions  131

-  6  Object-Oriented PHP  159

-  7  Error and Exception Handling  199

-II: Using MySQL

-  8  Designing Your Web Database   209

-  9  Creating Your Web Database  221

-  10  Working with Your MySQL Database  247

-  11  Accessing Your MySQL Database from the Web with PHP  271

-  12  Advanced MySQL Administration  291

-  13  Advanced MySQL Programming  315

-III: Web Application Security

-  14  Web Application Security Risks  331

-  15  Building a Secure Web Application  341

-  16  Implementing Authentication Methods with PHP  365

-IV: Advanced PHP Techniques

-  17  Interacting with the File System and the Server  379

-  18  Using Network and Protocol Functions  403

-  19  Managing the Date and Time  423

-viii

-Contents at a Glance

-  20  Internationalization and Localization  437

-  21  Generating Images  449

-  22  Using Session Control in PHP  475

-  23  Integrating JavaScript and PHP  493

-  24  Other Useful Features  519

-V: Building Practical PHP and MySQL Projects

-  25  Using PHP and MySQL for Large Projects  529

-  26  Debugging and Logging  543

-  27  Building User Authentication and Personalization  561
+Introduction

+### I: Using PHP

+  1  PHP Crash Course

+  2  Storing and Retrieving Data

+  3  Using Arrays

+  4  String Manipulation and Regular Expressions

+  5  Reusing Code and Writing Functions

+  6  Object-Oriented PHP

+  7  Error and Exception Handling

+### II: Using MySQL

+  8  Designing Your Web Database

+  9  Creating Your Web Database

+  10  Working with Your MySQL Database

+  11  Accessing Your MySQL Database from the Web with PHP

+  12  Advanced MySQL Administration

+  13  Advanced MySQL Programming

+### III: Web Application Security

+  14  Web Application Security Risks

+  15  Building a Secure Web Application

+  16  Implementing Authentication Methods with PHP

+### IV: Advanced PHP Techniques

+  17  Interacting with the File System and the Server

+  18  Using Network and Protocol Functions

+  19  Managing the Date and Time

+  20  Internationalization and Localization

+  21  Generating Images

+  22  Using Session Control in PHP

+  23  Integrating JavaScript and PHP

+  24  Other Useful Features

+### V: Building Practical PHP and MySQL Projects

+  25  Using PHP and MySQL for Large Projects

+  26  Debugging and Logging

+  27  Building User Authentication and Personalization

   28  Building a Web-Based Email Service with Laravel Part I  Web Edition